fmudrunek/github-slack-pr-notifier/README.md

 * Go to [Slack API - Apps](https://api.slack.com/apps), click on your app -> Basic Information -> Scroll down to Display Information.
 * Change the name, icon and description.
 This is what will be displayed in the Slack channel when the bot posts a message.

-Modifications/usages
-How to run from Docker vs locally

 ## Development
 For details on work with the code/project, how to run tests, formatters & how to to do maintenance work see the [Developer README.md](./src/notifier/README.md)